Harlem Globetrotters great Curly Neal dies at 77 | Professional | Journal Gazette

 The Globetrotters said Neal died in his home outside of Houston on Thursday morning.

-“We have lost one of the most genuine human beings the world has ever known,” Globetrotters general manager Jeff Munn said in a statement on Twitter.
-“Curly’s basketball skill was unrivaled by most, and his warm heart and huge smile brought joy to families worldwide.”
+“We have lost one of the most genuine human beings the world has ever known,” Globetrotters general manager Jeff Munn said on Twitter.
+“Curly's basketball skill was unrivaled by most, and his warm heart and huge smile brought joy to families worldwide.”

-Neal played for the Globetrotters from 1963-85, appearing in more than 6,000 games in 97 countries for the exhibition team known for its combination of comedy and athleticism.
-He became one of five Globetrotters to have his jersey retired when his No. 22 was lifted to the rafters during a special ceremony at Madison Square Garden in 2008.
+Neal played for the Globetrotters from 1963 to '85, appearing in more than 6,000 games in 97 countries for the exhibition team known for its combination of comedy and athleticism.
+He became one of five Globetrotters to have his jersey retired when his No. 22 was lifted to the rafters during a ceremony at Madison Square Garden in 2008.

 Neal and the Globetrotters also appeared in numerous TV commercials, episodes of “Scooby-Doo” and had their own cartoon series.